 list of one or more DICOM transfer syntax UIDs,

-Study Instance UID,
+Study Instance UIDs,

+Series Instance UIDs

+the homeCommunityId(s) identifying the community associated with the local Initiating Imaging Gateway and Responding Imaging Gateway(s).

-Series Instance UIDthe homeCommunityId attribute.
-The Imaging Document Consumer specifies these parameters in its Retrieve Imaging Document Set transaction to the Initiating Imaging Gateway.
+Note: The Imaging Document Consumer may initiate a Retrieve Imaging Document Set [RAD-69] directly to the Imaging Document Source(s) in its local community, rather than retrieving local studies via the Initiating Imaging Gateway.
+This may be necessary to avoid delay associated with the Initiating Imaging Gateway collecting and collating local and remote results, but also implies the following:

+The Imaging Document Consumer is coordinating the two separate retrieve requests directly rather than delegating the consolidation of results by the Initiating Imaging Gateway.

+The Imaging Document Consumer needs to be aware of partial result or potential time gaps in receiving local versus remote results because it is coordinating the two separate retrieve requests.

-Initiating Imaging Gateway processes Retrieve Imaging Document Set –
+Initiating Imaging Gateway processes Retrieve Imaging Document Set [RAD-69] –

-The Initiating Imaging Gateway determine which Responding Imaging Gateways to contact by using the homeCommunityId to obtain the Web Services endpoint of the Responding Imaging Gateway.
-The Retrieve Imaging Document Set may contain more than one unique homeCommunityId so the Initiating Imaging Gateway may have to initiate initiate requests to more than one Responding Imaging Gateway, and consolidate the results.
-The Initiating Imaging Gateway specifies the homeCommunityId in the Cross Gateway Retrieve Imaging Document Set transaction.
-The homeCommunityId identifies the community associated with the Responding Imaging Gateway.
+The Initiating Imaging Gateway uses repositoryUniqueId and homeCommunityId values to determine where to retrieve from.
+The Initiating Imaging Gateway may have to initiate a Retrieve Imaging Document Set [RAD-69] request to its local Imaging Document Source(s) and Cross Gateway Retrieve Imaging Document Set [RAD-75] requests to one or more Responding Imaging Gateway(s).

 Responding Imaging Gateway processes Cross Gateway Retrieve Imaging Document Set –

-The Responding Imaging Gateway within an XDS Affinity Domain processes the Cross Gateway Retrieve Imaging Document Set request by initiating a Retrieve Imaging Document Set transaction to the Imaging Document Source identified by the repositoryUniqueId within the request.
+The Responding Imaging Gateway processes the Cross Gateway Retrieve Imaging Document Set request by initiating a Retrieve Imaging Document Set [RAD-69] transaction to the Imaging Document Source identified by the repositoryUniqueId within the request.
 If the Cross Gateway Retrieve Imaging Document Set requests multiple documents with different repositoryUniqueIds, the Responding Imaging Gateway will contact multiple Imaging Document Sources and consolidate the responses.

+Initiating Imaging Gateway consolidates the results from its local Imaging Document Source and from the Responding Imaging Gateway(s) and sends a Retrieve Imaging Document Set Response to the Imaging Document Consumer.

+The Imaging Document Consumer now has images for the patient from its local Community A and Remote Community B.